05.21.10

 This is not the first time.
 In February of 2012, EF fired Mistress Kay, Liz, Laurel, and Kristi.
 Liz went to unemployment court when EF refused to pay unemployment.

-Regarding the latest situation, Laurel spoke out:
+Regarding the latest situation, former employee Laurel spoke out:

 "Each of us was told Fred couldn't afford to keep us.
 He's been struggling for awhile"